 - I can never remember if “assistance” is spelled with an “a” or an “e.”
 My spell checker says it’s an “a.”

 - I can never remember if “assistance” is spelled with an a or an e.
 My spell checker says it’s an a.

 Feet and inches

 - The box measured 2’3” by 1’2”.

-- According to the Guinness Book of World Records, the tallest man on earth is 8’2.8” tall.
+- According to the Guinness Book of World Records, the height of the tallest man on earth is 8’2.8”.
 (I wonder how tall his parents are.)